diego-ninja/granite/docs/pebble.md

 ## Conclusion

-Peeble is perfect for scenarios where you need:
+Pebble is perfect for scenarios where you need:
 - Fast, lightweight immutable objects
 - Quick snapshots for caching or comparison
 - Simple data containers without validation overhead